Topological superconducting phase in high-Tc superconductor MgB2 with Dirac-nodal-line fermions

-Remarkably, the Dirac bands are also dispersive along the K-H directions, to form a dispersive DNL structure [Fig. 1(e) and (f)].
-Fig. 1(e) shows the band structure along the high-symmetry points that are located in the same plane as $k_z$ is varied.
+Remarkably, the Dirac bands are also dispersive along the K-H directions, so that we have a dispersive Dirac-nodal-line structure [Fig. 1e and 1f].
+Fig. 1e shows the band structure along the high-symmetry points that are located in the same plane as $k_z$ is varied.
 At $k_z$ = 0 there is a hole-doped Dirac band with a Dirac-point energy of 1.87 eV, while at $k_z$ = 0.5, there is an electron-doped Dirac band with a Dirac-point energy of $-$1.91 eV.
-As $k_z$ increases, the hole-doped Dirac state changes to be electron-doped continuously, and the critical point is at $k_{zc}$ = 0.218 where the carrier changes sign.
+As $k_z$ increases, the hole-doped Dirac state changes to the electron-doped Dirac state continuously, and the critical point is located at $k_{zc}$ = 0.218 where the carrier changes sign.
 Usually, SOC may open up gaps at the band crossing points; inversion and/or time-reversal symmetry is insufficient to protect the band crossings.
 But additional symmetry, like nonsymmorphic symmetry, can protect nodal points or lines.
-For MgB$_2$, the DNL is protected by crystal symmetry and SOC may introduce a small gap leading to a topological insulating phase.
+For MgB$_2$, the Dirac nodal line is protected by crystal symmetry and SOC may introduce a small gap leading to a topological insulating phase.
 However, the SOC strength of B is negligibly small ($\sim -$1.17 eV), the hole (electron) extremum orbit encloses the vortex point for a non-zero Berry phase.
 For $-$1.17 eV$<$ $E_F$ $<$0.29 eV, the electron (hole) extremum orbit excludes the vortex point having the zero Berry phase.
 Thus, to observe the non-zero Berry phase, electron or hole doping is needed.
 It is known that for MgB$_2$, the Mg atoms can be substituted by Al to form Mg$_{1-x}$Al$_{x}$B$_{2}$, and B can be substituted by C to form Mg(B$_{1-y}$C$_{y}$)$_{2}$ \cite{Pena,Wilke,Kortus2}, to achieve electron doping.
-Using the rigid band and virtual crystal approximation, we have calculated the alloy band structures, which confirm an upward shifting of $E_F$ (Fig. S4 \cite{Supp}).
+Using the rigid band and virtual crystal approximation, we have calculated the alloy band structures, which confirm an upward shifting of $E_F$ due to electron doping (Fig. S4).
 The non-trivial Berry phase can be measured with a doping concentration of x$>$0.17 or y$>$0.07.
-Moreover, the biaxial compressive strain also induces electron doping in MgB$_2$ (Fig. S5 \cite{Supp}).
+Moreover, the biaxial compressive strain also induces electron doping in MgB$_2$ (Fig. S5).